flox/install-flox-action/README.md

 Installs [flox][flox-github] on GitHub Actions for the supported platforms:
 Linux and macOS.

-[Flox][website] is a virtual environment and package manager all in one.
+[Flox][flox-website] is a virtual environment and package manager all in one.
 With Flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle.